Skull and Dagger (honor society): Traditions

 The society is known for its tradition of secrecy and discretion, and its members are sworn to keep the group's activities and identity confidential.

 Newly inducted members each year pull a prank on the University and the student body.
 In the past, members have pranked the school by announcing an on campus early screening of the Star Wars Episode I trailer, only to greet the hundreds of students lined up outside the auditorium with U-Haul trailer with a poster that read: "Star Wars Trailer--Episode 1."Another notable prank includes the Society's 1997 prank, where it staged a memorial for Traveler IV, the University's horse mascot.
 During the event, a trailer supposedly containing the replacement of Traveler IV arrived only to reveal a donkey, wrapped in a banner that read, "Traveler IV is alive.
 Don't you feel like an ass?"
 Recently, the Society has been criticized for its annual prank practice with opponents stating that some of the pranks "damage the trustworthiness and credibility of respected campus services."

 On the day of the prank the newly initiated members reveal themselves wearing odd hats and tailcoats.

 Activities

 The Skull and Dagger Society is known for its involvement in many important USC events and traditions, such as the homecoming parade and the senior class gift.
 Members of the society also participate in community service projects and charitable activities.

 Philanthropy

 Gifts to USC

 Skull and Dagger has made gifts to the University.
 In 1994, the Society donated "The Wall of Scholars" to honor students who have won national and international fellowships, as well as recipients of USC awards.
 In 2011, the Society embarked to restore the University's class marker tradition and has been donating class markers ever since.

 Skull and Dagger Foundation Scholarships

-The Skull and Dagger Foundation has established named six scholarships.
-The first was established in 1989 and is named in memory of Dr. Kenneth Owler Smith, a professor of Journalism, who served as Permanent Master of the Society from 1983 until he died in 1988.
-The second was established in 2002 in memory of Dr. Harrison M. Kurtz, a professor of Biological Sciences, who served as Permanent Master from 1989 until he died in 2001.
-These scholarships, along with four more are awarded annually to the continuing USC students (graduate or undergraduate) who have demonstrated significant campus and/or community leadership.
+The Skull and Dagger Foundation administers a set of annual scholarships for continuing USC students (graduate or undergraduate) who have demonstrated significant campus and/or community leadership.

+Named scholarships

+As of 2025, the Foundation awards the following scholarships: